 The city of Akhalkalaki is the centre of a historical region called Samtskhe-Dzhavakhetia located in the utmost southwest of Georgia.
-It is a high-mountainous area of subalpine and Alpine meadows with many crystal water springs and brine wells.
+It is a high-mountainous area of subalpine and Alpine meadows with many crystal water springs.
 The climate there is rather severe; in the winter the temperature can fall as low as - 40 С.

 This original frontier region greatly differs from other areas of Georgia.
 The climate is not the only difference.
 The region has its own history, culture, language and traditions.
 It is explained by the fact that earlier Dzhavakhetia bordering on Armenia and Turkey used to be a part of these states at different times.
 Until now the Samtskhe-Dzhavakhetia region is a dispute subject between Georgia and Armenia.
 That is why in the city like the entire region bears the traces of Armenian history and culture.

 Modern territory of Dzhavakhetia in different periods of its historical development was a part of different states.
 In the most ancient period this territory was a northern outlying district of the first centralized Armenia Urartu state (on the territory of Armenia).
 Then was a part of the Persian Akhmenid state.
 In the 2 nd century BC these lands were a part of Armenian Artashesid kingdom, and when the latter collapsed it was taken by Sasanid state (Northern Iran).
 In the Middle Ages the territory of Dzhavakhetia was within the structure of Georgian princedoms.
 In 1637 it was conquered by the Ottoman Empire , and in 1826-1828 it was annexed to the Russian Empire when Russian armies under the command of General Paskevich occupied Akhalkalaki.
 In 1830 30,000 Armenian refugees ran away from Turkey to Akhalkalaki.
 Therefore, Dzhavakhetia became a “little Armenia” in Georgia.